 - Class II Hemorrhage: up to a loss of 15-30% of the total blood volume.
 A patient will have a rapid heartbeat with a narrow pulse pressure (narrowing of the difference between systolic and diastolic blood pressures).

 - Class IV Hemorrhage: up to a loss of >40% of the blood volume.
-The body will not be able to compensate for the blood loss and immediate resuscitation is recommended.
+The body cannot compensate for the blood loss, and immediate resuscitation is recommended.